Psoriatic Arthritis

 Living with psoriatic arthritis

-There is no known cure for psoriatic arthritis.
-But you can help manage your symptoms by sticking to your treatment plan and keeping follow-up appointments.
+There is no known cure for psoriatic arthritis, but treatments can slow its progression, lessen pain, and protect joints.
+It is important to help manage your symptoms by sticking to your treatment plan and keeping follow-up appointments.
 Manage pain with medicine, acupuncture, and meditation.
 Get enough exercise.
-Good exercises include yoga, swimming, walking, and bicycling.
+Prescribed exercises may include yoga, swimming, walking, and bicycling.
 Work with a physical or occupational therapist.
 They can suggest devices to help you in your daily tasks.

 Key points about psoriatic arthritis

-Psoriatic arthritis is a form of arthritis with a skin rash.
+Psoriatic arthritis is an autoimmune disorder that is a form of arthritis with a skin rash.

 Psoriasis is a chronic skin and nail disease.
 It causes red, scaly rashes and thick, pitted fingernails.
 The rash may come before or after the arthritis symptoms.